-If you are young and in good health, you should choose a fully underwritten whole life policy.
-This policy will require a comprehensive medical exam.
-Its the best way for you to find the lowest possible life insurance rate.
-You are more likely to get accepted in the Preferred or Preferred Plus category.
+If you are young and in good health, you should choose a fully underwritten whole life policy, which usually includes a comprehensive medical exam.
+It is the best way for you to find the lowest possible life insurance rates, since you are most likely to be accepted in the Preferred or Preferred Plus category.

-If you are older and have health issues, you might still want to apply for a fully underwritten policy.
-Some insurers have relatively lenient underwriting guidelines.
-If you do not qualify, you can opt for a simplified issue policy.
-This will require you to answer a some health-related questions, but no medical exam.
-You could also opt for a guaranteed issue policy (no questionnaire, no exam).
+If you are older and have health issues, you might still want to apply for a fully underwritten policy, since some insurers have relatively lenient underwriting guidelines.
+If you do not qualify, you can opt for a simplified issue policy (which requires you to answer a number of health-related questions, but no medical exams) or a guaranteed issue policy (no questionnaire, no exam).

-Whole life rates are typically more expensive than term policies, but it does not mean that you cannot find an affordable policy.
-The rates usually vary from one insurer to another.
-Get multiple quotes, compare them with each other, and choose a policy that is relatively cheaper than the rest.
+Whole life policies are typically more expensive than term policies, but it does not mean that you cannot find an affordable policy.
+The premium rates usually vary from one insurer to another, so ask for multiple quotes, compare them with each other, and choose a policy that is relatively cheaper than the rest.

 Premium Payment Schedule

 Are you okay with making monthly payments for the rest of your life?
 If so, a regular, level-premium policy should be a good choice for you.
 If not, you should press the button for a limited payment policy with a shortened payment schedule or a single premium policy.

 The cash value component in your policy usually grows at a fixed rate, which is predetermined by the insurance company.
 So, ask for quotes from multiple companies and choose the company that pays a relatively higher interest rate.